Abhinay-Katta/OIBSIP/README.md

 - Iris Classification:
   - Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
-Assuming we have the measurements of the iris flowers according to their species, and the task is to train a machine learning model that can learn from the measurements of the iris species and classify them.
+Assuming we have the measurements of the iris flowers according to their species, the task is to train a machine learning model that can learn from the measurements of the iris species and classify them.
     ![image](https://user-images.githubusercontent.com/76813100/233592578-f5087a34-f7a7-4eb0-b5fb-700659e7350d.png)